notice501/coolMenu/README.md

         app:num="four"/>
 </merge>
 ```

-This statement declare the number of cards, The upper limit is 5.
+This statement declares the number of cards, The upper limit is five.
 ```xml
   app:num="four"
 ```

-In your Activity,set an adapter for your layout:
+Like `ViewPager`,set an Adapter for the `CoolMenuFrameLayout` view.
 ```java
     coolMenuFrameLayout = $(R.id.rl_main);
     String[] titles = {"CONTACT", "ABOUT", "TEAM", "PROJECTS"};